 Students may pay tuition and fees at the Cashier's Office on any campus.
 On the main campus in Corsicana, the Cashier's Office is on the first floor of the Gooch One-Stop Student Center.
 Students may make payments in cash or with a check, money order and credit cards.
 Students should consult the current schedule of classes for tuition and other fee schedules and deadlines.

 CARL PERKINS CAREER CENTER

-The Carl Perkins Career Center, located in the Bain Center on the Corsicana Campus, offers the following services:
+The Carl Perkins Career Center, located in the Bain Center, Room 101 on the Corsicana Campus and on the Waxahachie Campus Building A, Room 13.